 A Return To Nature rewilding burial prioritises positive impact.
 We aim to maximise the amount of ecologically degraded land per burial that will be rewilded into a beautiful landscape.
 We aim to offer potentially up to one acre per person in the wilds of Scotland.
 This might change slightly as we acquire land, but provides us with an ambitious target to aim for.
 Return To Nature also prioritises the support of mental wellbeing through connecting with the restoration of nature.

-A woodland burial offers right to burial on a typical graveyard-sized plot per person.
+A woodland burial, also referred to as a green burial or conservation burial, offers right to burial on a typical graveyard-sized plot per person.
 This land is either already a woodland or the burial authority plants one tree per person.
 In a tradeoff for the smaller positive impact, these burial grounds are located closer to urban areas which makes them quicker to get to.

 Rewilding burials and woodland burials both have an important role to play.
 Not everyone might be willing to travel more than 20 minutes to get to the burial ground.
 However, we are confident that there is a large number of nature-loving and outdoorsy people who will be intrepid enough to opt for a rewilding burial in the wilds of Scotland!